surniaulula/wpsso-commerce-manager-catalog-feed/readme.txt

 <!-- about -->

-Facebook and Instagram Commerce Manager Catalog Feed XMLs for WooCommerce, Easy Digital Downloads, and Custom Product Pages.
+**Facebook and Instagram Commerce Manager Catalog Feed XMLs for WooCommerce, Easy Digital Downloads, and Custom Product Pages.**

 **E-Commerce Plugin Not Required:**

-A supported e-commerce plugin, like WooCommerce or Easy Digital Downloads, <em>is suggested but not required</em> &mdash; the WPSSO Commerce Manager Catalog Feed XML add-on also retrieves custom product information entered in the Document SSO metabox when editing a product page.
+A supported e-commerce plugin, like WooCommerce or Easy Digital Downloads, is suggested but not required - the WPSSO Commerce Manager Catalog Feed XML add-on can also retrieve custom product information entered in the Document SSO metabox.

 **Complete WooCommerce Support:**

-WooCommerce product variations, attributes, meta data, and custom fields are all fully supported.
+WooCommerce simple products, product variations, product attributes, product meta data, and custom fields are all fully supported.

 <!-- /about -->

-**No Add-on Settings to Configure:**
+**No Settings to Configure:**

 The WPSSO Commerce Manager Catalog Feed XML add-on automatically retrieves all available product information in the language (aka locale) requested.